edubart/nelua-lang/docs/pages/tutorial.md

 ## Language features

-A quick tour of the language features can be seen in the [overview page](/overview).
+A quick tour of the language features can be seen in the [overview page](/overview), highly recommend to read it if you haven't yet.

 ## More examples

 As the language is being developed this tutorial still quite short.
-However you can see more interesting examples of the language usage in the [examples](https://github.com/edubart/nelua-lang/tree/master/examples), [benchmarks](https://github.com/edubart/nelua-lang/tree/master/benchmarks) or [tests](https://github.com/edubart/nelua-lang/tree/master/tests)
+However you can see and run more interesting examples of the language usage in the [examples](https://github.com/edubart/nelua-lang/tree/master/examples), [benchmarks](https://github.com/edubart/nelua-lang/tree/master/benchmarks) or [tests](https://github.com/edubart/nelua-lang/tree/master/tests)